-Take it away Dr. Charmaine!
+Take it away, Dr. Charmaine!

 Canadians know next to nothing about our history of Transatlantic Slavery.
 This fact should not be surprising since our educational system – kindergarten to university – provides little to no opportunities to learn about this essential global history.
 Those of us who spent our school years in Canada know well what content gets delivered instead.
-As a write, a day away from Black History Month (African History Month), well-intentioned elementary and high school teachers across the nation are preparing content on the Underground Railroad.
+As a writer, a day away from Black History Month (African History Month), well-intentioned elementary and high school teachers across the nation are preparing content on the Underground Railroad.
 But in choosing to teach about a history spanning approximately 30 years (from the end of slavery in the British Empire in 1834 – meaning here at home too – to the end of the American Civil War in 1865), we have retroactively transformed ourselves into the anti-slavery heroes who saved enslaved African Americans from the deadly machine of plantation slavery in the American South.

 While the Underground Railroad was a stunning achievement in collective resistance and allyship, it was also a mere fraction of the 200-year history of Canadian Slavery, the period when we were also the “bad guys”.
 Furthermore, what no one wishes to remember is that prior to 1834, enslaved people in Canada routinely ran southward, not in search of a free state, but simply to get as far away as possible from their Canadian slave owners.
 Therefore, when the white Montreal slave owner John Turner Senior printed a fugitive slave advertisement on 11 March 1784 in the Quebec Gazette to recapture “a Negro-Man, named ISHMAEL,” his ad included Ishmael’s previous residence as Claverac near Albany, New York. (fig. 1) Clearly, Turner understood that Ishmael may have been fleeing southward to the US to reunite with the kin and community from whom he had been so callously separated.

 As a person who researches and teaches Transatlantic Slavery, I am all too aware of how its legacies continue to haunt us today.
-The institutionalized anti-black racism that mars our corporate, economic, healthcare, housing, policing, and political sectors (to name a few) did not spring fully formed from the ground in the twenty first century.
+The institutionalized anti-black racism that mars our corporate, economic, healthcare, housing, policing, and political sectors (to name a few) did not spring fully formed from the ground in the twenty-first century.
 Rather, this racism is simply a legacy of a centuries-long practice that has never been fully undone, redressed or atoned for.
 My new position as the Tier I Canada Research Chair in Transatlantic Black Diasporic Art and Community Engagement at NSCAD University in Halifax has placed me in the privileged position to build a research institute of my choosing.
 The Institute for the Study of Canadian Slavery is the first of its kind in Canada and the world.

 The decision to build a research centre that focuses on these complex and difficult histories was an easy choice for me.
 Born and raised in Canada, it was the critical alternative education of my home (a loving place with two Jamaican-born parents), that allowed me to identify the gaps, omissions (and quite frankly), the lies which riddled my elementary and high school education.
 Now seven books and over 250 speaking engagements later – most of which have focused on some aspect of the art and visual culture that emerged from the 400-year history of Transatlantic Slavery – I am continually confronted by the pervasive Canadian ignorance of our participation in the “peculiar institution,” as slavery was known.